dennislim92/dennislim92.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Dennis Lim.
-I completed my Ph.D in economics at the Singapore Management University in July 2024.
-I will be on the job market from September 2024 onwards.
-My area of research is in topics relating to high-dimensional statistics, particularly in problems relating to weak identification.
-I am also interested in issues related to applied micro-econometrics, which include but not limited to treatment effects, causal inference, synthetic controls, as well as conformal inference.
+My name is Dennis Lim, and I graduated with a Ph.D. in Economics from Singapore Management University in July 2024.
+My research focuses on both theoretical and applied econometrics, with particular attention to weak identification and high-dimensional issues.
+Additionally, I have interests in treatment effects, causal inference, synthetic control, and conformal inference.
+I plan to further explore and extend my research in these areas in the future.
 Feel free to check out my research, or email me if you have any questions.